 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss on my outdoor blog.
-Unfortunately I was outed by an organised group of trolls who were constantly haranguing me on my outdoor sites.
-I really resented feeling pressured into confiding about this issue on my blog, rather than here on my personal site.
+I have been trying to redirect people to this site for personal information since early 2014.

 And so – I am still feeling my way around how to express this issue.
 Although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.

 One of the more enlightened decisions made by the authorities was to refer me to a cognitive therapist when I lived in London.
-Since then I have successfully used cognitive therapy techniques to help me to overcome my anxieties and remain positive.
-To this end I set myself various targets to master (it doesn’t matter how small).
+Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my anxieties and remain positive.
+To this end I set myself various targets to master (it doesn’t matter how small they are).
 I then make a list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge at the time, like going for a walk.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.

-When I was 12 years old I eventually called 999 from a nearby phone box regarding aggressive behaviour by my dad, which had been escalating to the point where he had punched me in the face.
-When the police arrived, I was told off, returned home, and medicated for the rest of my teens.
+When I was about 12 years old I eventually called 999 from a nearby phone box in North Tyneside regarding aggressive behaviour by my dad, which had been escalating to the point where he had punched me in the face.
+When the police arrived, I was told off, returned home, sent to my room and medicated for the rest of my teens.
 I was never questioned, no statement or discernible action was ever taken by the police, apart from involving the local NHS.
 Unfortunately this meant that I never got the opportunity to tell the police about a couple of school friends who were being abused either.

-However, in my darkest moments since then, I have consoled myself with the thought that somebody, somewhere out there would now know what was happening, that they would be doing whatever it is that these people are supposed to do, and that in some dusty file, there would be a record which would eventually vindicate my story.
+In my darkest moments since then, I have consoled myself with the thought that somebody, somewhere out there would now know what was happening to me, that they would be doing whatever it is that these people are supposed to do, and that in some dusty pre-digital file, there would be a record which would eventually vindicate my story.

-It has taken until now, on receipt of a direct request by me, for the local authorities to finally admit what had become obvious to me, that they either never made, got rid of or ‘lost’ any record of my call, which is presumably why I endured further assaults and continued to be pathologized throughout my life.
+It has taken until now, on receipt of a direct request by me, for the local authorities in Northumberland and Tyneside to finally admit what had become obvious to me, that they either never made, got rid of or lost any record of my call, which is presumably why I endured further assaults and continued to be pathologized throughout my adult life.

 One of the more enlightened decisions made during my twenties in London was to refer me to a cognitive therapist.
-Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my fears, restore my self confidence and remain positive whilst I lived down south, all the while imagining that piece of paper in that dusty file.
+Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my fears, restore my self confidence and remain positive – all the while imagining that piece of paper in that dusty file.

-Since I moved back up here, I have been using this technique, but I don’t think it was ever meant for the enormous issues I have had to deal with over time, such as decision making while my mother was terminally ill and long term gaslighting by my father and my brother.
+Unfortunately I don’t think this technique was ever meant for some of the enormous issues I have had to deal with over time, such as decision making while my mother was terminally ill and long term gaslighting by my father and my brother.
 I often wonder what my cognitive therapist would advise.

-I saw this Sanctuary knocker on a school trip to Durham Cathedral when I was about 14, trapped at home, on medication, understanding nothing.
+I saw this Sanctuary knocker on a school trip to Durham Cathedral when I was about 14, trapped at home in Newcastle, on medication, understanding nothing.
 Although it was apparently intended to offer sanctuary to criminals, I remember wishing that I could find some kind of sanctuary from things at home.
 This idea imprinted itself on my consciousness and I still find it a powerful symbol.

 I hope this post may be helpful to other people who have had similar experiences.